temnoregg/hostel/readme.txt

 - Manage bookings, process payments, contact customers
 - List your rooms by using shortcodes

+There are more and better features + premium support in the PRO version.
+Check it on our new site: [wp-hostel.com](http://wp-hostel.com "wp-hostel.com")

 ###Shortcodes###

 - [wphostel-list] will display a table with your available rooms.
 A date selector on the top lets the user choose dates of their visit and then the rooms list is updated.
 If you have enabled booking in your Hostel settings page, the table will also show "Book" button when appropriate.
 The button will automaically load the booking form.